 The US Navy was the only military user; no Skywarriors were exported.
 However, even from the early 1960s, numbers of Whales had been bailed to civilian contractors -- most significantly Hughes and Raytheon -- as test and trials platforms, with these machines often featuring "nose jobs", with radomes tacked on to evaluate new radars.
 Hughes and Raytheon eventually merged, and at last notice a handful of Raytheon Skywarriors were still flying, and making the occasional flyby at airshows.BACK_TO_TOP

 * After the outbreak of the Korean War, the US Air Force (USAF) began to cast around to find a jet-powered replacement for the piston-powered Douglas B-26 Invader, then playing a prominent role in that conflict.
-In the summer of 1951, the Air Force issued a requirement for a jet-powered tactical reconnaissance and bombing aircraft.
+In the summer of 1951, the Air Force issued a requirement for a jet-powered tactical bomber and reconnaissance aircraft.
 Four companies submitted proposals:

 At the end of November 1951, the Douglas proposal was announced as the winner, with detailed specifications issued in early 1952 for the "B-66", as it was designated.
 The B-66 was to be fast and maneuverable, capable of carrying a payload of 4,500 kilograms (10,000 pounds) of conventional bombs, nuclear bombs, or reconnaissance kit over an operational radius of 1,850 kilometers (1,000 nautical miles).
 The aircraft would feature defensive armament and ECM, would be easy to maintain, and would be able to operate from rough airstrips.

 A production contract was issued in December 1952.
-By this time, the number of changes to the Air Force machine had resulted in an aircraft that was clearly different from the Navy Skywarrior.
+By that time, the number of changes to the Air Force machine had resulted in an aircraft that was clearly different from the Navy Skywarrior.
 The overall configuration of the two machines remained similar, the B-66 retaining the general layout, landing gear arrangement, tail turret, and three crew of the A3D.
-The initial changes from the Navy Skywarrior included the obvious measures of eliminating wing fold, arresting hook, and catapult attachment.
-Further changes were more drastic.
-Although the Skywarrior wasn't fitted with ejection seats, the B-66 was intended for low-altitude operation from the outset, and since it didn't have to operate from a carrier it wasn't under the same weight constraints; as a result, the B-66 was fitted with upward-firing ejection seats.
+The initial changes from the Navy Skywarrior included the obvious measures of eliminating wing fold, arresting hook, and catapult attachment -- but further changes were more drastic.
+Although the Skywarrior wasn't fitted with ejection seats, the B-66 was intended for low-altitude operation from the outset, and since it didn't have to operate from a carrier, it didn't have as low a weight limit; as a result, the B-66 was fitted with upward-firing ejection seats.
 That required a complete redesign of the cockpit canopy to provide ejection hatches.
 The cockpit layout was also revised, with the pilot sitting forward in the middle, and the navigator and gunner / reconnaissance systems operator sitting side-by-side behind him.

 The low-altitude requirement also meant a stronger airframe and wings.
 The wing layout was changed, with greater area, thinner cross-section, and new flaps and ailerons.
 The wing angle of incidence was changed as well.
 The B-66 had a larger radar antenna than the A3D, demanding modifications to the nose; larger tires had to be fitted to meet the rough-field requirement; and changes were made to hydraulic and fuel systems.
 One big change was with the engines.
 The Navy Skywarrior, as mentioned, was to be powered by the P&W J57.
 The Air Force thought of using the J57 as well, but there were worries about availability, and the General Electric / Allison J71 was chosen instead.